syncfusion-content/blazor-docs/blazor/rich-text-editor/toolbar.md

 ## Floating Toolbar

 By default, toolbar is float at the top of the Rich Text Editor on scrolling.
-It can be customized by specifying the offset of the floating toolbar from documents top position using [`FloatingToolbarOffset`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.SfRichTextEditor.html#Syncfusion_Blazor_RichTextEditor_SfRichTextEditor_FloatingToolbarOffset).
+It can be customized by specifying the offset of the floating toolbar from documents top position using [FloatingToolbarOffset](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.SfRichTextEditor.html#Syncfusion_Blazor_RichTextEditor_SfRichTextEditor_FloatingToolbarOffset).

-Enable or disable the floating toolbar using [`EnableFloating`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorToolbarSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorToolbarSettings_EnableFloating) of the [`RichTextEditorToolbarSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorToolbarSettings.html) property.
+Enable or disable the floating toolbar using [EnableFloating](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorToolbarSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorToolbarSettings_EnableFloating) of the `RichTextEditorToolbarSettings` property.

 {% tabs %}
 {% highlight razor tabtitle="~/floating-toolbar.razor" %}